Herbig–Haro object: Infrared counterparts

 HH objects associated with very young stars or very massive protostars are often hidden from view at optical wavelengths by the cloud of gas and dust from which they form.
 The intervening material can diminish the visual magnitude by factors of tens or even hundreds at optical wavelengths.
 Such deeply embedded objects can only be observed at infrared or radio wavelengths, usually in the frequencies of hot molecular hydrogen or warm carbon monoxide emission.
 In recent years, infrared images have revealed dozens of examples of "infrared HH objects".
 Most look like bow waves (similar to the waves at the head of a ship), and so are usually referred to as molecular "bow shocks".
 The physics of infrared bow shocks can be understood in much the same way as that of HH objects, since these objects are essentially the same – supersonic shocks driven by collimated jets from the opposite poles of a protostar.
 It is only the conditions in the jet and surrounding cloud that are different, causing infrared emission from molecules rather than optical emission from atoms and ions.

-In 2009 the acronym "MHO", for Molecular Hydrogen emission-line Object, was approved for such objects, detected in near infrared, by the International Astronomical Union Working Group on Designations, and has been entered into their on-line Reference Dictionary of Nomenclature of Celestial Objects.
-The MHO catalog contains over 2000 objects.
+In 2009 the acronym "MHO", for Molecular Hydrogen emission-line Object, was approved for such objects, detected in near-infrared, by the International Astronomical Union Working Group on Designations, and has been entered into their on-line Reference Dictionary of Nomenclature of Celestial Objects.
+As of 2010, almost 1000 objects are contained in the MHO catalog.

-Ultraviolet Herbig Haro objects
+Ultraviolet Herbig-Haro objects

 HH objects have been observed in the ultraviolet spectrum.